splatformlab/BlockFlex/README.md

 We use Google's open source cluster traces[2] for Figure 2.

 <details>
-<summary>We will include the process to derive the results from scratch the same we did here.
+<summary>We will include the process to derive the results from scratch in this dropdown.
 It is faster to use the intermediate data files we provide below.</summary>
 <br>

 First, follow the instructions in [2] to download the full dataset.